 Dr Camilla Stack - Counselling Psychologist and UKCP Registered Psychotherapist

-With a grounding in the major approaches to human psychology (psychodynamic, humanistic and CBT), I work with each client differently.
-Because each relationship with each individual person is different, you and I will think together about what you need from therapy and find a way of working together which suits you.
+With a grounding in the major approaches to human psychology (psychodynamic, humanistic and cognitive/ behavioural), I work with each person differently, depending on who they are and what is going on (and has gone on) in their lives.
+As our work gets underway, you and I will think about what you need from therapy and find a way of working together which feels most useful.

 Training, qualifications & experience

 Health and Care Professions Council: Registered Counselling Psychologist